 - Wrongful death

-What Are the Most Common Causes of Pedestrian Accidents?
+Common Causes of Pedestrian Accidents

 According to North Carolina law, motorists owe certain duties of reasonable care to pedestrians.
 Most pedestrian accidents result when negligent drivers ignore or overlook these rules of the road.

 - The operator of a vehicle must yield the right of way to the pedestrian if the pedestrian is crossing the roadway within a MARKED crosswalk.
 This same rule applies to an UNMARKED crosswalk, if that unmarked crosswalk is at an intersection.
 An unmarked crossing of this kind requires an existing sidewalk.
 Then, the pedestrian must cross within the bounds of the sidewalk as if it continues across the intersection.
 This rule means that the operator must slow down or even stop if necessary to avoid hitting the pedestrian.
-N.C.
-Gen .Stat. § 20-173 and 20-155.

-Although driver negligence is the cause of most pedestrian accidents, you can take certain steps to minimize your risk of injury when walking or running.
+Although driver negligence is the cause of most pedestrian accidents, pedestrians are sometimes at fault.
+You can take certain steps to minimize your risk of injury when walking or running.
 For example, pedestrians do not always have the right of way, even in crosswalks.
-The rules of the road in North Carolina provide that:

 - Pedestrians shall not cross a roadway, except in a marked crosswalk.